programa-stic/barf-project/README.md

 ### Analysis

 So far this component consists of two modules: *Basic Block* and *Code Analyzer*.
 The first, provides functionality for CFG recovery.
 The other, its a high-level interface to the SMT-solver-related functionalities.

 ## Directory Structure

 ```
 barf/       Framework's main directory.
 doc/        Documentation.
+examples/   Example scripts that show various functionalities.
 samples/    Binaries samples for testing.
-examples/   Example scripts that show various functionalities.
+scripts/    Installation scripts.
+tests/      BARF package tests.
 tools/      Tools build upon BARF.
 ```